eduardocasino/kim-1-programmable-memory-card/tools/README.md

 fill: 0xff
 ---
 # Put KIM vectors at the end
-# NOTE: This section is MANDATORY.
-The memory card does
+# NOTE: The memory card does not manage the K7 line,
-#       not manage the K7 line, so the interrupt vectors
+#       so the interrupt vectors must ALWAYS be present
-#       must ALWAYS be present at 0xFFFA-0xFFFF
+#       at 0xFFFA-0xFFFF
 type: rom
 start: 0xFFFA
 data: "\x1c\x1c\x22\x1c\x1f\x1c"